ZhiXuan1234/TSW6223_Project-Solution-2/README.md

 This strengthens the solution because the final skill gap analysis retrieves semantic relationships from the RDF graph instead of relying only on Python dictionaries.

-### 4.5 Python
+### 4.5 Python and Tkinter GUI

-Python is used to implement the application logic and terminal interface.
+Python is used to implement the application logic.
 Python handles:

 - XML validation using XSD
 - XML parsing